 Several sources of summer support are available to graduate students.
-Students are often able to secure summer employment as research assistants (graduate student researchers) on funded faculty research projects.
+Students are often able to secure summer employment as research assistants (graduate student researchers or GSR) on funded faculty research projects.
 As noted earlier, these positions are normally arranged between the relevant faculty member(s) and student.
-Students who desire summer funding should not forget to inquire about positions in other units on campus (e.g., Graduate School of Management, Institute for Transportation Studies, School of Social Sciences) and at the Medical
+Students who desire summer funding should not forget to inquire about positions in other units on campus (e.g., Graduate School of Management, Institute for Transportation Studies, School of Social Sciences) and at the Medical Center.

-Center.
 It is also important to remember to begin the process of inquiring about summer support early; ideally, such inquiries should be initiated before the start of the spring quarter.

 Graduate students also have the option of serving as an instructor for summer session courses.
 (UCI offers instruction during two summer sessions each year.)
-Each fall the Associate Dean issues an announcement regarding the availability of summer session teaching positions (including the kinds of courses for which instructors are sought) and the procedures for applying for a position.
+Each fall the Associate Dean issues an announcement regarding the availability of summer session teaching positions and the procedures for applying for a position.
 Social Ecology faculty receive first priority for any positions, but well-qualified graduate students are welcome to apply for positions.
 To be eligible to teach a lower-division course, graduate students must have an M.A. degree at the time of application (from U.C.I. or another appropriate university), must not be on probationary status of any sort, and must have a letter of endorsement from a faculty member familiar with the proposed course as well as a written statement from the faculty advisor indicating that (s)he approves of the student's plan to teach a summer session course.
 The letter of endorsement should describe the student's qualifications for instructing a specific course.
 Prior service as a teaching assistant in the course that the student proposes to teach is considered an important asset.
-And teaching evaluations are used as a determining factor in allowing students to teach in the summer.
+Teaching evaluations are used as a determining factor in allowing students to teach in the summer.

 To be eligible to teach an upper-division course, graduate students must have advanced to candidacy for the Ph.D. at the time of application, must not be on probationary status of any sort, and must have a letter of endorsement from a faculty member familiar with the proposed course as well as a written statement from the faculty advisor indicating that (s)he approves of the student's plan to teach a summer session course.
-Note that the summer session offerings typically include courses that are part of our regular undergraduate curriculum (e.g., Introductory Courses in Social Ecology - C7, P9, E8, 10 and 13) but can include new, specialized courses not in the existing curriculum (e.g., The Design of Institutions; Aging and the Environment).
-Graduate students, along with faculty members, are welcome to propose such new, specialized course offerings for the summer, but they should bear in mind that any course will be offered only if it attracts sufficient student enrollment (according to criteria set by the Summer Session Office).
+Note that the summer session offerings typically include courses that are part of our regular undergraduate curriculum (e.g., introductory courses in Social Ecology - C7, P9, P11, E8, 10 and 13).
 Courses with insufficient enrollment will be canceled and, of course, the would-be instructor will receive no compensation.
 Enrollment figures typically are not available until shortly before the start of the summer session.
-Thus, graduate students who think that they might like to propose a new course for the summer session should consider carefully whether their personal financial situation can survive the possibility of a canceled course.
-The Social Ecology Graduate Student Affairs Office and/or the Summer Session Office may be able to assist the student in making realistic enrollment projections.

-A limited number of summer teaching assistant positions are also occasionally available to Social Ecology graduate students.
+A limited number of summer teaching assistant positions are also available to Social Ecology graduate students.
 These positions are funded by the Summer Session Office and are allocated only to those summer courses that reach a specific enrollment threshold.
-The selection of the teaching assistant for such courses is made by the instructor.
-Thus, students who have an interest in serving as a summer session teaching assistant should consult the summer session offerings and then speak to these instructors directly about their interest in a possible teaching assistant position.
+The selection of the teaching assistant for such courses is based on submission of a Teaching Assistant Employment Interest Form requested in the spring quarter by the Director of Graduate Student Services.
+Assignments are based on class enrollments, faculty preference and consultation with departmental Graduate Advisors.
 Bear in mind that the highly compressed nature of the summer session can make the work of a summer teaching assistant considerably more intense and demanding than is typical of the regular academic quarter.